-Key Worker A Government scheme running since 2004 helping key workers in London, the South East and East of England to buy a home, upgrade to a family home or rent a home at an affordable price.
-Landscape Character The distinct and recognisable pattern of elements that occur consistently in a particular type of landscape.
-It reflects particular combinations of geology, Load Load Flood Authority landform, soils, vegetation, land use and human settlement.
-Lead Local Flood Authority Unitary authorities or County Councils that are responsible for developing, maintaining and applying a strategy for local flood risk management in their areas and for maintaining a register of flood risk assets.
+A Government scheme running since 2004 helping key workers in London, the South East and East of England to buy a home, upgrade to a family home or rent a home at an affordable price.

+The distinct and recognisable pattern of elements that occur consistently in a particular type of landscape.
+It reflects particular combinations of geology, landform, soils, vegetation, land use and human settlement.

+Unitary authorities or County Councils that are responsible for developing, maintaining and applying a strategy for local flood risk management in their areas and for maintaining a register of flood risk assets.
 They also have lead responsibility for managing the risk of flooding from surface water, groundwater and ordinary watercourses.

-Listed Building A building of special architectural or historic interest.
-Listed buildings are Listed Building graded I, II or II with grade I being the highest.
+A building of special architectural or historic interest.
+Listed buildings are graded I, II or II with grade I being the highest.
 Listing includes the interior as well as the exterior of the building, and any buildings of permanent structures (e.g. wells with its curtilage).
-Designations are made by Historic England Living roofs and walls Roofs and walls that are partial or completely covered with vegetation and a growing medium, planted over a waterproofing membrane.
+Designations are made by Historic

+Roofs and walls that are partial or completely covered with vegetation and a growing medium, planted over a waterproofing membrane.
 It may also include additional layers such as a root barrier and drainage and irrigation system.

-Local Centre Locally significant areas of retail to which protection policies apply, in accordance with the NPPF.
+Locally significant areas of retail to which protection policies apply, in accordance with the NPPF.
 Local centres have been divided into neighbourhood and village centres in the Local Plan.

+England

+as:

-Local essential worker A 'Local Essential Worker' is someone employed in the District and in one of the following occupations, as defined in the Sevenoaks District Local Plan Public sector employees providing frontline services in areas including health, education and community safety and can include NHS staff, teachers and school support staff, police, firefighters, military personnel, social care and childcare workers (as per NPPF definition); Council employees who provide frontline services (including) County, District or Town/Parish); Private sector employees and the self@employed providing frontline services in care and includes teachers and school support staff, health care, social care and childcare workers; Private sector employees and the self @employed who provide frontline services in amenities and includes cleaners, kitchen/ catering staff, shop workers, hairdressers, local transport and agriculture; and Any other frontline occupational group experiencing recruitment or retention issues - such issues being first evidenced to the satisfaction of the District Council and inclusion as a local essential worker is at the sole discretion of the District Council
+A 'Local Essential Worker' is someone employed in the District and in one of the following occupations, as defined in the Sevenoaks District Local Plan

+• Public sector employees providing frontline services in areas including health, education and community safety and can include NHS staff, teachers and school support staff, police, firefighters, military personnel, social care and childcare workers (as per NPPF definition);

+• Council employees who provide frontline services (including County, District or Town/Parish);

+Private sector employees and the self2 employed providing frontline services in care and includes teachers and school support staff, health care, social care and childcare workers;

+Private sector employees and the self2 employed who provide frontline services in amenities and includes cleaners, kitchen/ catering staff, shop workers, hairdressers, local transport and agriculture; and

+• Any other frontline occupational group experiencing recruitment or retention issues - such issues being first evidenced to the satisfaction of the District Council and inclusion as a local essential worker is at the sole discretion of the District Council